 Tuberculosis (TB) is caused by a bacterium called Mycobacterium tuberculosis.
 TB bacteria are spread through the air from one person to another.
 The bacteria usually attack the lungs, but TB bacteria can attack any part of the body such as the kidney, spine, and brain.
 Not everyone infected with TB bacteria becomes sick.
 As a result, two TB-related conditions exist: latent TB infection (LTBI) and TB disease.
 If not treated properly, TB disease can be fatal.Learn More

-- If you have already completed TB screening in the United States within the last 12 months, please submit your documentation to the health center by email or fax.
+- If you have already completed TB screening in the United States within the last 12 months, please submit your completed TB Form to the health center by email or fax.

 - To be accepted, your documentation needs to be signed and stamped by the United States clinic you received the test from and must include the lab report.